no. 01 Principles

 What's the difference between values and policies?

 Values are the principles.
 Policies are the procedures.
-The values on this page describe how Knock thinks.
-The /policies page describes what Knock does when something goes wrong.
+The values on this page describe how we think.
+The /policies page describes what we do when something goes wrong.
 Both are public.

 Will these values change?

 The values themselves shouldn't.
-The operational examples will, as Knock grows.
+The operational examples will, as the work grows.
 We'll review this page annually and update the examples with the latest specifics.